alstr/todo-to-issue-action/README.md

 This action will convert your `# TODO` comments to GitHub issues when a new commit is pushed.

-The new issue will contain a link to the line in the file code containing the TODO, together with a code snippet.
+The new issue will contain a link to the line in the file containing the TODO, together with a code snippet.
+The action performs a `GET` request to retrieve GitHub's [`languages.yaml` file](https://raw.githubusercontent.com/github/linguist/master/lib/linguist/languages.yml) file to apply highlighting to the snippet.

 It will also close an issue when a `# TODO` is removed in a pushed commit.
 A comment will be posted with the ref of the commit that it was closed by.